Tau Beta Pi Engineering Futures Program — Hosting a Session

 - Blank/scrap paper and pens

 You may invite any student to attend your session.
-This may include only your initiates, your entire TBP member base, students from other student groups, or even your engineering college.
-You may also invite science and math students.
-This may be counted as a chapter project – a "service" to other students and a way to introduce Tau Beta Pi to freshmen and sophomores.
+This may include your new initiates, your TBP chapter members, members of other student groups, or anyone in your engineering college.
+You may also invite students from other majors - including those outside of science and math.
+Consider hosting an EF session as a chapter project – a "service" to other students and a way to introduce Tau Beta Pi to freshmen and sophomores.

 (Back to Top)